How does California’s CCPA Law affect your company?

 What’s the penalty for non-compliance with CCPA?

-While that sounds like a relatively small number, imagine you’ve 100,000 visitors to your website per month, $7500 X 100,000 would be a staggering amount.
+While that sounds like a relatively small number, imagine you have 100,000 visitors to your website per month, $7500 X 100,000 would be a staggering amount.

 Are my digital marketing efforts going to be impacted?

-No, absolutely not, sure there’s going to be some users that will opt of our data collection, but it’s worth noting that over 95% of consumers in Europe have not opted out of data collection.
+No, absolutely not.
+Sure, there will be some users that opt out of our data collection, but it’s worth noting that over 95% of consumers in Europe have not opted out of data collection.

 What’s my next step?

-We’re already executing minor web enhancements for our USA and Global customers to implement small changes to incorporate changes for CCPA.
-Contact us and we’ll happily review with your teams if your business falls under CCPA and provide an estimate to get your website updated and compliant.
+We’re already executing minor web enhancements for both our US and global customers to implement small measures to incorporate changes for CCPA.
+Contact us and we’ll happily review with your teams whether your business falls under CCPA and provide an estimate to get your website updated and compliant.